snowplow/snowplow-web-data-model/README.md

 | `referer_source`       | text | Name of referer if recognised         | 'Bing images'            |
 | `referer_term`         | text | Keywords if source is a search engine | 'psychic oracle cards'   |

-These fields require the the `referer_parser` entichment.
+These fields require the the `referer_parser` enrichment.
 Find more information about it [here](https://github.com/snowplow/snowplow/wiki/referer-parser-enrichment)

 #### 3.1.8 Marketing fields